adamisom/message-ai/docs/phase4-paid-tier/PRD-SUPPLEMENT-SUB-PHASE-6.5-GROUP-CHAT-INVITES.md

 ### Spam Strike Logic (Unified)

 **All spam types contribute to spam strikes:**
-- Workspace invitation spam: +1 strike (1-month decay)
+- Workspace invitation spam: +1 strike (30-day decay)
-- Group chat invitation spam: +1 strike (1-month decay)
+- Group chat invitation spam: +1 strike (30-day decay)
-- Direct message spam: +1 strike (1-month decay)
+- Direct message spam: +1 strike (30-day decay)

-**Total strikes >= 5:** User banned from:
-- Creating workspaces
+**Dual Ban System:**

+1. **24-hour Temporary Ban:**
+   - Triggered by: 2+ strikes within any 24-hour window
+   - Bans user from: Sending direct messages, creating group chats, creating workspaces
+   - Duration: 24 hours from the timestamp of the second strike
+   - Notification: "You've been temporarily banned for 24 hours due to spam reports"

+2. **Indefinite Ban:**
+   - Triggered by: 5+ total strikes within any 30-day rolling window
-- Creating group chats
+   - Bans user from: Creating workspaces, creating group chats, sending direct messages
-- (Still can create direct chats and accept invitations)

-**Direct message specific threshold:**
-- 5 reports in same month → immediate ban (regardless of total strikes)
-- Tracked separately in `directMessageSpamReports.{month}`
-- Resets monthly
+   - Duration: Until enough strikes decay that total drops below 5
+   - Notification: "You've been banned indefinitely due to repeated spam reports"

+**Both bans can be active simultaneously:**
+- If a user gets 5 strikes total AND has 2 strikes in 24h, both bans apply
+- Notifications differentiate between the two ban types
+- Temporary ban ends after 24h, but indefinite ban may still be active

+**No spam report abuse prevention:**
+- Per user decision, no throttling or validation on spam reports
+- Users can report as many times as they want

 ### Future Enhancements